Shanghai Futures Exchange: Shanghai Metal Exchange

 SHME is located in the city of Shanghai and its geographical location bridges the time gap between London Metal Exchange and New York Mercantile Exchange markets, thus enabling traders across the world to have a 24-hour access to futures contracts of non-ferrous metals.
 SHME is currently the largest non-ferrous metals futures exchange in China and the third largest exchange of its kind in the world.

 Shanghai International Energy Exchange

 The Shanghai International Energy Exchange (INE; 上海国际能源交易中心) is a subsidiary of the Shanghai Futures Exchange established in 2013.
 It was created for trading energy derivatives.
 Contracts include futures and options on commodities such crude oil, copper, low sulfur fuel oil, and rubber.
-The exchange's hours are 9AM–11:30AM and 1:30PM–3:00PM China Standard Time.
+The exchange's hours are 9 AM–11:30 AM and 1:30 PM–3:00 PM China Standard Time.